 There’s no easy answer.
 The WooCommerce vs Shopify for ecommerce debate has been raging for years, and it all boils down to what your needs are.
 Both platforms offer key advantages and disadvantages when it comes to SEO, and the one you choose will be determined by your level of technical skill.

 Go with Shopify if you want an easy-to-use platform with baked-in SEO factors.
 Your store will perform well with a minimal amount of customization.
 However, you won’t be able to dig under the hood with more granular SEO optimizations.
+If this article has convinced you to move your online store to Shopify, you can follow any Woocommerce to Shopify migration guide you can find online.

 Go with WooCommerce if you want a high degree of flexibility and customization, backed by the powerful WordPress CMS.
 It’ll take more work, with a higher learning curve, but at the end of the day you’ll have much more SEO power at your fingertips.